heygent/embanalysis/thesis/src/01-intro.md

 calculations) lead to embeddings that maintain that bias even when learned in a L2R fashion.

-<the problem I've come to in talking about this is that I want to put this as the
-property of an optimal representation.
-I guess the thing is here I started talking about it as a property of the data, but it would follow that if talking about a certain set of data>

 | Model             | Strategy               |
 |-------------------|------------------------|